brencoder/study-aws-saa-c03/ch02_compute/README.md

     * Windows
     * Windows with SQL Server (with subcategories for SQL Server Standard, Web and Enterprise)

-    > **NOTE:** When buying a Reserved Instance, make sure that its `PlatformDetails` field matches that of of the On-Demand instances that you want to apply the Reserved Instance on.
+    > **NOTE:** When buying a Reserved Instance, make sure that its `PlatformDetails` field matches that of of the On-Demand Instances that you want to apply the Reserved Instance on.

 To buy a Reserved Instance, you must commit to a term of either:
 * One year